cypress-io/cypress-documentation/source/api/cypress-api/isbrowser.md

 **{% fa fa-angle-right %} filter**  ***(Object)***

 Filter by the browser properties.
-You can inspect the current browser properties by using the {% url "Browser Launch API" browser-launch-api %}.
+You can inspect the current browser's properties by using the {% url "`Cypress.browser`" browser %}.
 Supported properties are:

 - `name`
 - `family`